Cairi-S/tom-poulson/README.md

 **CONTACT**

-The **hero image** will be of the musician smiling to camera to showcase their warm personality and hopefully encourage collaboration.
+The **Hero image** will be of the musician smiling to camera to showcase their warm personality and hopefully encourage collaboration.

 Centered on the page will be a **contact form**.

-Everyone wanting to make an enquiry must provide their:
+Everyone wanting to make an enquiry must provide:
-- Name.
+- Their name.
-- Contact email address.
+- A contact email address.
 - A message.

 The page concludes with a **submit button**.